stevenwilkin/rpc-ruby-go-protobuf/README.md

-# soa-ruby-go
+# rpc-ruby-go-protobuf

-A simple example of developing an API and providing a library to access that API.
+A fork of [soa-ruby-go](https://github.com/stevenwilkin/soa-ruby-go) to demonstrate defining an RPC service in Go and accessing it from Ruby.

 ## Starting the API

 Ensure [Go](http://golang.org/) is installed and your ``$GOPATH`` is set, then run the following:

-	go get github.com/tools/godep
+	go get github.com/{stevenwilkin/rpc-ruby-go-protobuf,tools/godep}
+	cd $GOPATH/src/github.com/stevenwilkin/rpc-ruby-go-protobuf
+	godep restore
-	godep go run ./api.go
+	go run ./api.go

 ## Run the demo script

 Ensure [Bundler](http://bundler.io/) and an appropriate Ruby interpreter are available and run:

 	bundle install
-	./demo.rb
+	./demo.rb 2>/dev/null

-The API stores items in-memory and the demo script uses the library in ``item.rb`` to add and then manipulate some data.
+The service stores items in-memory and the demo script adds and then manipulates some data.
 Output should be like the following:

-	$ ./demo.rb
+	$ ./demo.rb 2>/dev/null
 	> Create items:
 	first
 	second